newlysama/saitama/README.md

 ### 2 - The `config.mk` :

-This files allow intelligent building.
+This file allow intelligent building.
 It defines sources for the Makefile to run.
 To define a source to build, simply set the according maccros on top of the file to 1.
 This will get all the needed files for building and add them to EXO_SRC, UTILS_SRC or TEST_SRC.